 Even being a remake from the last generation I felt that this was a strong Kinect title that truly shows what the potential of the device is.
 It's disappointing we don't get to see more games like this as it works well being a fun experience to play occasionally.
 There's also a great workout to be had from the game as you don't even notice it until you get quite tried with fighting all the enemies.
 It's got a decent story with a number of challenge modes that create a compelling package.
 I had a lot of fun playing Kung-Fu for Kinect and I'm sure everyone that gives it a go will as well.

-Review Done on Kung-Fu for Kinect for Xbox One
+Kung-Fu for Kinect Review on Xbox One

 Review Code Provided by Geek Mode PR